litmajor/Nursle-front-1/readme.md

 ```

 ## Configuration
-- **Vite Config**: Configured for Replit environment with `allowedHosts: true` and proper port binding
+- **Vite Config**: Configured for local/production environment with `allowedHosts: true` and proper port binding
 - **Development Server**: Runs on `0.0.0.0:5000` for Replit proxy compatibility
 - **HMR**: Configured for HTTPS proxy environment (clientPort: 443)